solegalli/trainindatablog/_posts/2022-11-09-data-science-and-machine-learning-books.md

 author: sole
 categories: [Data science for social good ]
 image: assets/images/posts/mlmovies/mlmovies.gif
+description: This article highlights 5 books that expose the controversial policies and surveillance abuses of companies that use ai at the core of their products.
 ---

 Did you come here expecting to find the "Hundred-page machine learning book" or "Elements of statistical learning"?